CGJennings/se3docs/docs/um-install-upgrading.md

 ### Where are My Favourite Plug-ins?

-Some plug-ins were never updated to work in SE3, some have had their functionality built into SE3.
-Some script-based plug-ins will continue to work if SE3 is run in compatibility mode (um-which it is by default, but you can change this in [Preferences](um-ui-preferences.md)).
-Here is an annotated list of SE2 plug-ins whose features are now part of SE3 or another plug-in:
+Some plug-ins have has their functionality built into SE3 or merged into another plug-in:

 <dl>
 <dt>Image Resource Browser</dt>